SeqSEE/SCP-4-Pinning/README.md

 ### findMissing

 `npm run findMissing`

-This script will go over the IPFS CIDs of SCP-4 tokens using the headers provided by the SCP API and generate a JSON report of the tokens which have IPFS CIDs with data that could not be retrieved.
+This script will go over the IPFS CIDs of SCP-4 tokens using the headers provided by the SCP API and generate a JSON report of the tokens which have IPFS CIDs with data that could not be retrieved locally.

 ### pinCurrentTokens

 `npm run pinCurrentTokens`

 This script will go over the IPFS CIDs of SCP-4 tokens using the headers provided by the SCP API, the IPFS CID will be used to copy the data and re-pin locally if it can be found on the IPFS network.

 ### processBlock

 `npm run processBlock -- "blockhash"`

 This script accepts a command line argument of a blockhash, if SCP-4 token mints are included in the block, the IPFS CID will be used to copy the data and re-pin locally.